The-Yak-Collective/yakcollective/projects/astonishing-stories/department-of-restoration.md

 At a certain time, in a certain space, a person may speak or act and find himself under a recent form of judgment: cancellation.

-Indeed, this algorithmic tribunal stands watch over many, many occurrences and it decrees hold unforeseen consequences.
+Indeed, this algorithmic tribunal stands watch over many, many occurrences and its decrees hold unforeseen consequences.
 Those people, those consequences, still navigate day-to-day life but haven’t the chance to go back or go forward.

 {%
   include widget-image.html